LoremLabs/hackathon-ethglobal-2022/README.md

-# Blessed Things Protocol - EthGlobal 2022 Hackathon
+# Tagged Contracts Protocol - EthGlobal 2022 Hackathon

-`Blessed Things` imagines a composable metadata layer where referential but related information can be stored on the blockchain in a consistent way that is easy for developers and users alike.
+`Tagged Contracts` imagines a composable metadata layer where free-form information can be stored on the blockchain in a consistent way that is easy for developers and users alike. *Think: Docker tags, for smart contracts.*

 ```
         // inside your contract / NFT
-        Thing License = new Thing("license", "cc0"); // (isA, slug)
+        Tagger License = new Tag("license", "cc0"); // (isA, slug)

         // these are optional, but should have to make useful set(key,val)
-        License.set(
+        Tagger.set(
             "url",
             "https://creativecommons.org/share-your-work/public-domain/cc0/"
         );
-        License.set("contact", '"Info" <info@creativecommons.org>'); // more info
+        Tagger.set("contact", '"Info" <info@creativecommons.org>'); // more info
-        License.set("description", "creative commons v0 license");
+        Tagger.set("description", "creative commons v0 license");
         // ... and add more if needed...

 ```